 - Seeing the Argentinian side of Iguazú Falls is easily doable in a day.
 We saw everything we could in a leisurely 6 hours.
 If you choose to come back a second day, let the ticket staff member know when you buy your ticket or before you leave in order to get a discount on your second day.

 - This is a very touristy destination.
-You may have to wait a bit to take a photo in front of the falls, stand in line for the train, and you will not have the boardwalks to yourself.
-Plan accordingly and make the best of it!
-It’s an amazing place to enjoy, with or without the crowds!
+You may have to wait a bit to take a photo in front of the falls, stand in line for the train, and you will likely not have the boardwalks to yourself during the day.
+Regardless, it’s an amazing place to enjoy, with or without the crowds!